Fatal dog attacks: 2009 study: Wilderness & Environmental Medicine

 This 27-year study published in the Wilderness & Environmental Medicine, collected data from the CDC Wide-Ranging OnLine Data for Epidemiologic Research (CDC WONDER) program.
 It looked at cases in which the cause of death according to International Classification of Diseases (ICD) codes was dog bites.
 It did not include fatalities secondary to an infection from a bite.
 During those 27 years, 504 deaths due to dog bites were reported (an average of 18.67 per year) to have occurred in every state except North Dakota.
 Six states (Texas, California, Florida, Illinois, Georgia and North Carolina) accounted for 37% of the reported cases (but they also compose 36% of the US population).
 The number of deaths per capita were highest in Alaska (11.83 deaths per 10 million inhabitants); the rest of the states ranged from 0 to 2.56 deaths per 10 million population.
 Most fatal dog bites occur in young children and the elderly.
 Elderly victims have a higher in-hospital fatality rate after the trauma compared to younger victims.

 The study indicated that, in the US, incidents of dog-related injury and death increased along with the increases in dog and human populations.
 Males and children comprised the majority of fatal dog attacks, with children under age 10 representing 70% of deaths from dog bites from 1979 to 1988.
 Males comprised 58.1% of the reported cases whereas females comprised 41.9%, compared to the US population with 48.87% males and 51.13% females.
 With respect to race percentages of victims, 81.3% were white (M: 46.8%, F: 34,5%), 14.3% were black (M: 8.5%, F: 5.7%) and 4.4% were listed as "other".
-When compared to the US population, there was no significant difference in frequency of dog-related deaths in relation to race; the study indicated the percentages of dog ownership to be 92% white, 3% black and 3% other races; however, it is important to note that most of the available data did not report the race of the victim.
+When compared to the US population, there was no significant difference in frequency of dog-related deaths in relation to race; the study indicated the percentages of dog ownership to be 92% white, 3% black and 3% other races; most of the available data did not report the race of the victim.

 At the time of the study, some of the limitations included the lack of information regarding many important factors about the reported attacks, such as the activity that was taking place at the time, whether or not it was provoked, a positive identification of the dog's breed, size and whether it was neutered or spayed, the health of the dog and victim, location of the wounds and other relative information.
 There is also the possibility that a few of the reported dog bite deaths had been miscoded or possibly omitted in cases where the cause of death was secondary to the bite.
 A mandatory national registration system on all animal attacks with detailed information was advised in an effort to provide more insight into the factors leading up to the attack.